davidnmora/time-series-explorer/README.md

 This app isn't perfectly setup for non-dev editing, but at least some substantial efforts were made to ensure commonly editable things can be changed without too much trouble.

 ## How to change stuff.
 TLDR: open `*Config.js`

 ### **The data stuff**: Edit `src/dataConfig.json`.

 From there, you can search some of the data names if you want to see how they're being used in the app.

-If interested, the actual API call is made via `useCartoData`, which itself relies on `DataFetcher.js`, a JS helper class used throughout CORI's projects for API calls to CARTO.
+(It's been hardcoded now)

 ### **Map(box) stuff**: see `src/mapConfig.js` and `src/mapStepsConfig.js` for the scroll steps

 For really fundamental stuff, see `src/data-viz/map/*`.

 ### **Text / content / order**:

 Open `src/App.js`.
 From there you'll see the exact high level react components that make up the sections of the app, in order.

 You can rearrange, delete, or visit their individual files to understand each one more.

 The easiest file to edit is going to be `src/article-components/TextSections.js` which contains each of the text sections, such as `IntroText`.

 # For web developers:

 Pretty run-of-the-mill React app: styled-components (see ya, `*.css` files!), purely functional components with hooks, prettier auto linting.

 Specific libraries:

-* react-scrollama
+- react-scrollama
-* mapbox
+- mapbox
-* some declarative, low level dataviz generation using non-DOM D3 utils
+- some declarative, low level dataviz generation using non-DOM D3 utils
-* gh-pages deploy
+- gh-pages deploy

 # TLDR All you need: `yarn install`, `yarn start`, `yarn deploy` (for gh-pages)